 Chaos Reconsidered: The Liberal Order and the Future of International Politics, co-editor (Columbia University Press, 2023).

-Chaos in the Liberal Order: The Trump Presidency and International Politics in the 21st Century, co-editor (Columbia University Press, forthcoming in 2018).
+Chaos in the Liberal Order: The Trump Presidency and International Politics in the 21st Century, co-editor (Columbia University Press, 2018).

 Fixing the Facts: National Security and the Politics of Intelligence (Cornell University Press, 2011).
 Winner of the Furniss Award and the International Security Studies Book Award (International Studies Association).